The Kansas City Star: Employee ownership (1926–1977)

 Laura's husband Irwin Kirkwood, who was editor of the paper, led the employee purchase.
 Kirkwood in turn died of a heart attack in 1927 in Saratoga Springs, New York, where he had gone to sell thoroughbred horses.
 Stock in the company was then distributed among other employees.

 Virtually all proceeds from the sale and remains of Nelson's $6 million personal fortune were donated to create the Nelson-Atkins Museum of Art on the site of Nelson's home, Oak Hall.
 Both papers were purchased by the employees in 1926 following the death of Nelson's daughter.

-The Star enjoyed a pivotal role in American politics beginning in the late 1920s when Iowa-native Herbert Hoover was nominated at the 1928 Republican convention in Kansas City, and continuing through 1960 at the conclusion of the presidency of Kansas favorite Dwight D. Eisenhower.
+The Star enjoyed a pivotal role in American politics beginning in the late 1920s when Iowa-native Herbert Hoover was nominated at the 1928 Republican convention in Kansas City and continuing through 1960 at the conclusion of the presidency of Kansas favorite Dwight D. Eisenhower.

 Editor Roy A. Roberts (1887–1967) was to make the newspaper a major force in Kansas politics.
 Roberts joined the paper in 1909 and was picked by Nelson for the Washington bureau in 1915.
 Roberts became managing editor in 1928.
 He was instrumental in pushing Kansas Governor Alf Landon for the Republican nomination in 1936; Landon was defeated in the general election by Franklin D. Roosevelt.

-In 1942 the Journal, the last daily competitor, ceased publication.
+In 1942, the Journal, the last daily competitor, ceased publication.
 The Journal had offered unwavering support of Tom Pendergast's political machine; once Pendergast had fallen from power, the paper suffered.

-In 1945 the paper bought the Flambeau Paper Mill in Park Falls, Wisconsin to provide newsprint.
-The mill was to be cited for pollution problems and have labor problems, and the Star was to eventually divest itself of the mill in 1971.
+In 1945, the paper bought the Flambeau Paper Mill in Park Falls, Wisconsin to provide newsprint.
+The mill had labor problems and would eventually be cited for pollution problems, and the Star eventually divested itself of the mill in 1971.

 Roberts was elevated to president of the Star in 1947.
-The Star was not particularly kind to hometown Democrat Harry Truman, who had been backed by famed big city Democratic Machine boss Tom Pendergast.
+The Star was not particularly kind to hometown Democrat Harry Truman, who had been backed by famed big city Democratic machine boss Tom Pendergast.
 In 1953, the Truman administration in its closing days filed antitrust charges against the Star over its ownership of WDAF-TV.
-The Star launched radio station WDAF May 16, 1922, and television outlet WDAF-TV on October 19, 1949.
+The Star launched radio station WDAF on May 16, 1922, and television outlet WDAF-TV on October 19, 1949.
 The Star lost its case and had to sign a consent decree in 1957 that led to the sale of the broadcast stations.

 With the influence of the Star in Truman's hometown, the newspaper and Roberts were the subject of an April 12, 1948, cover issue of Time magazine.

 In 1954, Topeka correspondent Alvin McCoy won a Pulitzer Prize for a series of articles questioning the business dealings of the Republican national chairman.
-Roberts reported the Pulitzer Prize in a four paragraph item.
+Roberts reported the Pulitzer Prize in a four-paragraph item.

-Roberts semi-retired in 1963, officially retired in 1965 and died in 1967.
+Roberts semi-retired in 1963, officially retired in 1965, and died in 1967.